Shreyasramakrishna90/CS-6381-01-Final-Project/README.md

 a) Data Collection: Refers to the sensing stage, where sensors accumulate data.

-b) Data Streaming: Refers to the satge where, the sensed data is transported/ streamed to a data storage, which can be run on the local machine/ cloud.
+b) Data Streaming: Refers to the stage where, the sensed data is transported/ streamed to a data storage, which can be run on the local machine/ cloud.

 c) Data Management: This refers to the database stage, where the streamed data is going to be stored.